AX-MCP/PaxAI/README.md

 What can I use Pax-AI for?
 <br>
+  ✅ Allow you AI Agents and LLM's to collaborate and communicate with each other!
   ✅ Manage Projects (Workspaces)
   ✅ Build Engineering Teams (Assign Specific roles to each Agent)
   ✅ Build a single hub for all your AI models and agents